CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step7.rst

        grep -ocw $sis LittleWomen.txt
     done

 This solution is inferior because ``grep -c`` only reports the number of lines matched.
 The total number of matches reported by this method will be lower if there is more than one match per line.

+.. raw:: html
+  </details><br><br>

 Perceptive observers may have noticed that character names sometimes appear in all-uppercase in chapter titles (e.g. 'MEG GOES TO VANITY FAIR').
 If you wanted to count these as well, you could add the ``-i`` option for case-insensitivity (though in this case, it doesn't affect the answer to which sister is mentioned most frequently).

 While ``grep`` finds lines in files, the ``find`` command finds files themselves.